parthjdabhi/Ultimate-AdBlock/README.md

 - Custom Social sharing CSS elements, updated 10 April 2016
 - Javascript files, updated 10 April 2016

 All block data is stored in .txt files.
 Some have different formats.
-For example the pgl.yoyo adservers are all on one line, seperated with a ,.
+For example the pgl.yoyo adservers are all on one line, seperated with a comma.
-The malwaredomainlist.txt has a different format; 127.0.0.1 examplehost.com.
-The update-filters.swift script removes the 127.0.0.1 part so all that remains are the hosts, seperated with a ,.
-The custom-hostnames.txt is also different.
+The other filters are different.
 Every host is stored on a new line, for clarity.

 By default all filters are enabled.
 If you want to disable a filter (for example the social css elements) you can do so by setting the correct variable in update-filters.swift to false.
 Run the script again to generate fresh filters.
+Reloading the filters into Safari (especially the hosts) can take up to 15 seconds.

 ### Number of filters (as of 19 April 2016)

 #### Hostnames:
 - yoyo.pgl.org AdServer hostnames: 2.413
-- Easylist hostnames: 4.468
+- Easylist hostnames: 5.093
-- Malwaredomainlist: 0
+- Malwaredomains: 19.062
 - Custom hostnames: 65

+Total number of Hostnames: 26.633
+Duplicate hostnames removed: 629
+Total Unique number of hostnames added to the blocklist: 26.004 / 50.000

 #### CSS Elements Hiding & JavaScripts:
 - CSS Elements (Custom) - Ads: 62